-Photovoltaics International, its sister title PV-Tech.org and their publisher Solar Media were told in the early phases of planning the inaugural PV CellTech conference, that pulling together a string of CTOs and R&D heads from the some of the biggest firms in the cell processing supply chain would not be possible.
+PV Tech Power, its sister website pv-tech. org and their publisher Solar Media were told in the early phases of planning the inaugural PV CellTech conference, that pulling together a string of CTOs and R&D heads from the some of the biggest firms in the cell processing supply chain would not be possible.
 Following the event's second outing in March 2017, we have now done it twice.

-Dr. Pierre Verlinden, Chief Scientist at Trina Solar, Qi Wang, Chief Scientist at JinkoSolar and Dr. Markus Fischer, Director of R&D Processes at Hanwha Q CELLS, are among the names that have joined us since.
-In November his year, we'll be putting together a similarly stellar line-up catering for everything the PV manufacturing supply involves once the cell is complete.
+Dr. Pierre Verlinden, chief scientist at Trina Solar, Qi Wang, chief scientist at JinkoSolar and Dr. Markus Fischer, director of R&D processes at Hanwha Q CELLS, are among the names that have joined us since.
+In November his year, we will be putting together a similarly stellar line-up catering for everything that manufacturing a PV module involves once the cell is complete.